-Market Hall, Market Place, Whitehaven, United Kingdom where he visited
+Market Hall, Market Place, Whitehaven, United Kingdom where they visited

 From May 1747 onwards John Wesley on several occasions visited this locality staying at the old Booth Bank Farm, Agden and preaching under the oak tree still in front of the house The above plaque was affixed to the Booth Bank Methodist Chapel which stood on this site from 1834 The building was demolished in 1972

-Under motorway bridge, Reddy Lane, Millington, United Kingdom where he on several occasions visited this locality (1746)
+Under motorway bridge, Reddy Lane, Millington, United Kingdom where they on several occasions visited this locality (1747)

 John Wesley (1703-1791) On February 6, 1736, John Wesley, the founder of Methodism, landed at Peeper (now Cockspur) Island near here and there preached to his fellow voyagers his first sermon on American soil.
 A monument has been erected on Cockspur Island to commemorate the event.
 Sent to Georgia by the Trustees as missionary, Wesley was the third minister of the Established Church in the colony.
 He preached in the scattered settlements of Georgia, journeying thither by boat and over Indian trails.
 Wesley returned to England in 1737 after differences with his parishioners.
 "I shook off the dust of my feet and left Georgia," he wrote, "having preached the Gospel there (not as I ought, but as I was able) one year and nearly nine months."

-Fort Pulaski national monument, Savannah, GA, United States where he landed at Peeper (now Cockspur) Island near here (1735)
+Fort Pulaski national monument, Savannah, GA, United States where they landed at Peeper (now Cockspur) Island near here (1736)

 Wesley's Tree John Wesley visited Stony Stratford five times and it is reputed that at least once he stood beneath this tree and preached.
 This plaque was unveiled by Mr. J. A. Stead, vice-president of the Methodist Conference Saturday, 3rd June 1950.

-Stony Stratford, Milton Keynes, United Kingdom where he reputedly at least once stood beneath this tree and preached
+Stony Stratford, Milton Keynes, United Kingdom where they reputedly at least once stood beneath this tree and preached

 On this site John & Charles Wesley first preached in Cork and here stood the 2nd Methodist Chapel built in Ireland (1752) John Wesley made his last visit here 1789

-Mercy Hospital, Grenville Place, Cork, Ireland where he visited (1789) and preached
+Mercy Hospital, Grenville Place, Cork, Ireland where they visited (1789) and preached

 Methodist Church John Wesley, who travelled throughout 18th century England, preached in the nearby fishing village of "Fluckburgh" in 1759, but it was not until 1867 that his followers began to meet regularly in Grange at a stone barn by the shore.
 Later they met morning and evening at Berners Close until this present Church opened in 1874 on land donated by Alexander Brogden of Holme Island.
 His wife laid the foundation stone.
 The Reverend Bamford Judge, first incumbent, was given permission by Furness Railway Company to walk over the railway viaduct, a facility that saved him considerable time on the Arnside and Kendal Ministers Circuit.

-Kents Bank Road, Grange-over-Sands, United Kingdom where he preached near (1758)
+Kents Bank Road, Grange-over-Sands, United Kingdom where they preached near (1759)